-So there you have it, the very best knee pads for concrete, I hope I managed to show you your next pair of knee pads.
+So there you have it, the very best knee pads for masonry and concrete, I hope I managed to show you your next pair of knee pads.

-Once you have decided which pair is right for you, simply click on their images to be taken straight to their buying page on Amazon.
+Once you have decided which pair is right for you, simply click on their images to be taken straight to their buying page at Amazon.

 I tracked down the lowest prices for you so all that’s left is for you to order.

 ↓↓↓Your pair of damn good knee pads for concrete are just a click away↓↓↓

 Why are you still here?
 Go get some kneepads buddy!